markstringer-dti/markstringer-dti.github.io/dti.md

 OK, once a little bit more slowly.

 The Fibonacci series is a series of numbers where the next number in the series is generated by adding the previous two numbers in the series.
 So, strictly speaking, the first two numbers in the Fibonacci series are 1 and 1.
-Yes, getting started with the Fibonacci series is a bit weird.
+Getting started with the Fibonacci series is a bit weird.
 But once we get going, it's more straight-forward.

 >> 1+1 = 2